Chyannetech/TravelMoire-Frontend/README.md

 * Node

 ## MVP
-* Design a social media inspired UI using React
+* Create React app using re-usable Components
-* Implement a backend server using Node.js
+* Create a REST API using Express.js
-* Utilize MongoDB and Mongoose to store data
+* Create a React form that consumes the rest API data
+* Make HTTP request with React Axios library for CRUD functionality
 * Deploy online

 ## Hooks